BohdanM19/Intersog_Test_Task/README.md

-My first test task to company Intersog i`ve passed 17.04.2019
+My first test task to company Intersog in Odessa i`ve passed 17.04.2019

 In this task i`ve used my basic knowledge of API and some easy algorithms to pass it